 - 1/2 C. Sugar or Agave

-Pour cooled liquid into your solidly frozen ice-cream maker bowl (see notes above) and watch it go ’round and ’round for about 30 minutes.
+- Pour cooled liquid into your solidly frozen ice-cream maker bowl (see notes above) and watch it go ’round and ’round for about 30 minutes.
 Your ice cream should be soft serve consistency now.
 If that suits you, eat up.
 Otherwise, scoop all that yummy goodness into a loaf pan or other freezer safe dish and place in the freezer for 3-4 hours.
 Remove 5-10 minutes before eating to it can soften up for scooping!!
-Prepare for the clamor!!!
-I want some tooooooo!
+Enjoy!